miketmoore/zelduh/README.md

         * Don't box in what enemies can do too early
     [ ] If player character is in line of sight, enemies charge/shoot [ ] Projectiles
-[ ] Animated sprites
+    [ ] Player sword is a projectile that shoots one tile [ ] Enemies can shoot projectiles that go x tiles [ ] Animated sprites
     [ ] Pixel art
     [ ] Sprite sheet